Recras/angular-jquery-timepicker/README.md

     <input ui-timepicker ng-model="someDateObject">

 Configure timepicker at a global level.
 Use the 'asMoment' to use moment.js instead of Date as the ng-model.
+Note: moment.js timezones will be discarded.

     angular.module('ui.timepicker').value('uiTimepickerConfig',{
       step: 5,